Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ### OSCNAME:down_sample_ratio:fbk
 - **Type**: `ai`
-- **Description**: The downsampling facter that has been applied to the raw data of the last waveform acquired.
+- **Description**: The downsampling factor that has been applied to the raw data of the last waveform acquired.
   - Updated at the time `OSCNAME:CH[A-D]:waveform:start` is set to 1.
 - **Fields**:
   - `VAL`: See `OSCNAME:down_sample_ratio`.